Monday Moth

 A Copper Butterfly in Disguise

 For all intents and purposes this looks like a blue butterfly (as in subfamily Polyommatinae)… it’s very, very blue after all.
 But assumptions based on color would lead you down the incorrect road; as it turns out this butterfly is actually a species copper.
-There are subtle difference in wing shape and probably venation, but when . . . → Read More: A Copper Butterfly in Disguise
+There are subtle difference in wing shape and probably venation, but . . . → Read More: A Copper Butterfly in Disguise

 Busy as a Moth